Frequently Asked Questions

 We don’t strive to make you a funny person, but will teach you the fundamental and advanced skills of improvisation, making it easier for you to engage in scenes and relationships on stage.
 As improv becomes easier, you will become a better human being and comedy will be the hilarious by-product.
 You will see a change in the way you look at the world!
 If you’re not ready for that, then take a pottery class.

 Our weekly classes are held on a “drop in” basis.
-Class sizes vary, however you can expect between 10 and 40 participants.
+Class sizes vary, however you can expect between 10 and 30 participants.
 The drop in classes are $10, payable via cash or credit card.
 More in-depth short and long form classes and workshops are also available.
 These specialized Improv classes and workshops are limited to 15 participants to allow more in-depth and personalized instruction.
-Note: Due to covid, we temporarily require registration for drop in classes.
-Please register here.
+Please register for classes here.

 Classes are held on Wednesday evenings, starting at 6:00 pm and concluding at 8:30 pm.
 We start and end on time.
 Doors close at 6:05, so don’t be late!
 Late arrivals are disruptive to the class so please plan on arriving at least 10 minutes prior to the scheduled start time.
 This also gives you and your fellow classmates a chance to catch up on life before class.
 You’ll discover class time going by quickly and you’ll likely be a little sad when it’s over!
 We go through the many principles, including exercises and games, followed up with a debrief and group conversation to make sure you fully understand the lessons/takeaways.
 This class is highly fascinating and you will be actively engaged!
 FYI, if you are not feeling well, we request you respect the health of your fellow classmates and stay home.
-Note: Due to covid, we temporarily require registration for drop in classes.
-Please register here.
+Please register for classes here.

-Yes!
-Improv increases both confidence as well as listening skills, both valuable skills for everyone in their life and career.
+Absolutely!
+Improv increases both confidence as well as listening skills, both valuable for everyone in their life and career.
 Improv training also encourages risk-taking, a skill many have lost.
 Improvisation abilities also eliminates the dreaded “stage fright” many experience when in front of an audience.

 The standard path to performing with us is to attend all classes, actively participate in training and audition for performance opportunities.
 This process is highly-competitive, thus we place importance on the finer points of improv theater.
 The troupe size is limited, however we always introduce guest “feature” performers in our shows.
 Our feature performers are students who have shown impressive improv skills from attending our classes.
 We also hold occasional student showcases, where our newer members have the opportunity to perform in their own venue!